pydio/cells-client/README.md

 # cells-client

-This command line client allows interacting with an Pydio Cells server via the command line.
-It uses the REST API under the hood.
+This command line client allows interacting with a [Pydio Cells](https://github.com/pydio/cells) server via the command line.
+It uses the [Cells-sdk-go](https://github.com/pydio/cells-sdk-go) and the REST API under the hood.

 ## Installation